naeimzarei/fashionxproject/deliverables/administrative-manual/administrative-manual.md

 config.SECRET_ACCESS_KEY = '...';
 ```

-The above coce is the secret access key for S3.
+The above code is the secret access key for S3.
 You will need to configure it by yourself.

 ```javascript
 config.EMAIL = '...';